crossplane/crossplane/docs/services/aws-services-guide.md

 potential configurations.
 For instance, you may create `large-aws-rds` with field `size: 100`.

+## Provision MySQL

-#### Resource Claims
+### Resource Claims

+Resource claims are used for dynamic provisioning of a managed resource (like a MySQL instance) by matching the claim to a resource class.
+This can be done in several ways: (a) rely on the default class marked `resourceclass.crossplane.io/is-default-class: "true"`, (b) use a `claim.spec.classRef` to a specific class, or (c) match on class labels using a `claim.spec.classSelector`.

-Resource claims are used to create external resources by being scheduled to a resource class and creating new managed resource or binding to an existing managed resource directly.
-This can be accomplished in a variety of ways including referencing the class or managed resource directly, providing labels that are used to match to a class, or by defaulting to a class that is annotated with `resourceclass.crossplane.io/is-default-class: "true"`.
-In the `RDSInstanceClass` above, we added the default annotation, so our claim will bind to it automatically if no other classes exist with annotation.
+*Note: claims may also be used in [static provisioning] with a reference to an existing managed resource.*

+In the `RDSInstanceClass` above, we added the default annotation, so our claim will default to it automatically if no other classes exist with said annotation.
 If there are multiple classes annotated as default, one will be chosen at random.

 * Define a `MySQLInstance` claim in `mysql-claim.yaml` and create it: